-PROS: Sound quality – Clean, detailed, resolving, good performance for price, built like a tank, well finished shiny shells, variety of ear tip options.
+PROS: Sound quality – Clean, detailed, resolving, good performance for price, built like a tank, nicely finished shiny shells, variety of ear tip options.

 I would like to thank Shanling for sending me the ME500 PE, EL1 and UP2 to test and review.
 I am not affiliated with the company or any of its sellers and write this review with an unbiased opinion regardless of how the review turns out.

 I am a professional musician, producer and audio engineer with experience in the performing, recording and pro-audio industry.
 I test products on a technical and musical level and try to write reviews as simple as possible from a music fan’s perspective.

 I majorly listen to rock, acoustic, pop, metal, and sometimes popular EDM songs doing the rounds on the charts.

 - Sensitivity: 111±3 dB

 - Cable wire: Silver plated OFC + OFC